nicolas2lee/nicolas2lee.github.io/_drafts/2020-11-02-interview-data-structure.md

                 error "Graph contains a negative-weight cycle"

 ### Floyd
+For multi source, negative weight edge and cycle, but not for negatice cycle

     1 let dist be a |V| × |V| array of minimum distances initialized to ∞ (infinity) 2 for each vertex v